ssuryanarayanan/Qi-Docs/docs/Overview.md

 ###Creating a type

-Creating one or more Types which define the structure of the data is done by defining a QiType object and sending it to Qi via the `GetOrCreateType( )` call.

 A QiType is made of one or more index properties and one more or more data properties.
 Index properties are used to put data into a sequence.
-DateTime is a common index property, but any native type can be used as an index long as it allows for ordering of values.
+DateTime is a common index property, but any native type can be used as an index as long as it allows for ordering of values.
 For information on compound indexes refer to ["Advanced topics"](https://qi-docs.readthedocs.org/en/latest/Advanced%20Topics/).

+Creating one or more types which define the structure of data is done by defining a QiType object and sending it to Qi via the ["*GetOrCreateType( )*"](https://qi-docs.readthedocs.org/en/latest/QiTypes/#getorcreatetype) method.

-The data properties of a QiType allow a wide variety including the ability to use lists, arrays and enumerations.
+There are a wide variety of QiType data properties including lists, arrays and enumerations.
 For a full list of supported data types refer to ["QiTypes"](https://qi-docs.readthedocs.org/en/latest/QiTypes/).

 This example creates a simple type:
 ```